+- The staff at Carousel Saddlery in Portola Valley is very experienced in outfitting riders for shows on all kinds of budgets

 - For 12 & older:

 - o Tall boots

 - Ariat offers an affordable option in addition to the top of the line "Monaco"

-- La Mundial makes custom tall boots at a good price point (but a long production time)
+- Parlanti makes very high quality tall boots that will last a lifetime.
+You can purchase or custom order at Carousel Saddlery.

 - Tan knee-patch Breeches with side zip (Not Full Seat!)

 - Best (and most expensive): Pikeur

 - Mid-high price: Tailored Sportsman

 - Mid price (best value): Ariat

-- Belt

 - White show shirt (Essex is a popular brand) and navy blue jacket (RJ Classics is a popular brand)

 - Additional colors allowed for hunters and jumpers but best to begin with white and navy (the most traditional)

 - Helmet

 - GPA and Charles Owen are the two best brands

+- For 11 & younger:

+- Paddock boots

+- o Jodhpurs